-If you're an employer and you have a worker who’s experienced a work-related injury or illness, you must help them return to work if you can.
+If you're an employer and you have a worker who’s experienced a work-related injury or illness, you must help them return to work safely if you can.
 There are a number of things you should do to make this happen.

 What is my role?

-You’re required to provide your worker with rehabilitation in the workplace in order to support them in getting better and back to work as early as possible.
+You’re required to provide your worker with rehabilitation in the workplace in order to support them in getting better and back to work safely and as early as possible.
 Research shows that this is a very important part of their recovery.
 This could mean making changes to their work while they recover.
 Your worker's rehabilitation should start as soon as possible after the injury has happened.

 Depending on the size of your business you might have to appoint a Rehabilitation and Return to Work Coordinator.
 You’ll also need to have workplace rehabilitation policies and procedures in place.